chanum/ktonExampleKtor/README.md

 Example of basic ktor server to handle CRUD operations.

-See Postaman collection in *documentation* folder.
+See postman collection in *documentation* folder.